Do you want to live off the land without any outside employment?

 Find the right plot of land and create a plan so that you know how to make it work for you and your family.

 It may be difficult initially, but as long as you love what you’re doing, you’ll find a way to make it work!

-These 31 things can help you understand what you’ll be undertaking when choosing to live off the land.
+These are some of the top things that can help you understand what you’ll be undertaking when choosing to live off the land.

 While it will be an adjustment, it’ll also be incredibly rewarding.